 Note that, while many of the requirements are the same in daycares, their security needs are unique.
 That’s why we summarize daycare security systems in a separate article.

-Surveillance systems
+Security systems

-School video surveillance systems have two main components: security cameras and video analytics.
+School video security systems have two main components: security cameras and video analytics.
 While some might stop at installing security cameras on their campus, this will provide less effective security.
 It’s important to be able to review footage, share live feeds with the police or fire department, be able to look at video days or weeks after an event occurred, set up video alarms, and more.

 Let’s take a look at the two components separately.